Turkey GDP Per Capita

-Analysts at the EIU commented on the short-term impact of the earthquake:
+Analysts at the EIU commented on the outlook for economic policy:

 “Mr. Erdogan is expected to name a much-changed cabinet in the coming weeks, and the composition of his economic team will be key in reassuring investors.
 We do not expect a major policy U-turn, such as a sharp rise in the Central Bank policy rate, in the short term.
 However, we expect a more conservative approach to fiscal policy in an attempt to improve policy credibility with foreign investors, and interest-rate and exchange-rate controls are likely to be loosened”.

 Turkey GDP Per Capita Data